 Myth #4: I can’t change how my plan is managed between plans.

-If you’re Agency managed and want the flexibility to use any provider you like for one budget area, you can choose to have only that portion of your budget plan managed (or self managed).
+If you’re Agency managed and want the flexibility to use any provider for one budget area, you can choose to have only that portion of your budget plan managed (or self manage).

 Myth #5: Unregistered providers cost more.

-The NDIS Price Guide sets limits on how much you can claim for services and supports paid for by NDIS funding, usually at an hourly rate.
+The NDIS Pricing Arrangements and Pricing Limits guide sets limits on how much you can claim for services and supports paid for by NDIS funding, usually at an hourly rate.

-We recommend negotiating a service agreement with each provider (registered and non-registered) so you know exactly how much they cost and can make sure the costs align with your budgets and any price limits.
+We recommend negotiating a service agreement with each provider (registered and non-registered) so you know exactly how much they cost and can check the costs align with your budgets and any price limits.

 Myth #6: If I am Agency managed I get more help to manage my NDIS Plan.